 How do You Report Elder Abuse?

 The exact steps you take to report elder abuse will vary depending on whether the abuse you witnessed took place inside a nursing home or in the elderly individual’s own residence.
 However, a good first step in all cases is to call the Adult Protective Services (APS) hotline in your county.
 Click here for a complete list of the APS hotline phone numbers in all California counties.
 After contacting APS to report the fraud, contact an attorney to receive additional advice pertaining to your specific case.

 If you report suspected elder abuse that turns out to be incorrect information, you will not be penalized as long as you reported the suspected abuse in good faith.
 Thus, it is always better to err on the side of reporting if you have suspicions but are not entirely sure whether your suspicions amount to abuse.

 Contact a San Francisco Elder Abuse Lawyer Today

 Reporting elder abuse in California is not just the right thing to do, it is the law.
-If you believe you have witnessed elder abuse, contact the attorneys at Willoughby Brod to learn more about your duties and responsibilities for reporting in your particular case.
+If you believe you have witnessed elder abuse, contact the attorneys at Brod Law Firm to learn more about your duties and responsibilities for reporting in your particular case.
 Call us today at (800) 427-7020 or visit us online to schedule your free consultation.

 (image courtesy of Jeremy Wong)